Spay / Neuter Decision

 If a female is not going to be bred, I will spay.
 If a female is done breeding, I will spay.

-I don’t let females go beyond their 5th birthday without spaying because of the risk of pyometra, a serious and potentially life-threatening infection of the uterus that causes it to fill with bacteria and pus.
+I don’t let to let females go beyond their 5th birthday without spaying because of the risk of pyometra, a serious and potentially life-threatening infection of the uterus that causes it to fill with bacteria and pus.
 Females can get pyometra at any age, but the risk are higher as they age and the secretions of the estrus cycles go unexecuted.

 Choosing a Spay / Neuter Clinic